zeroual-dhia/Oncolab_ai/README.md

 ## Data availability and ethics

 The patient data are anonymised and are shared publicly with the permission of the clinical team that provided them.
-The dataset was collected retrospectively at a single centre for academic purposes as part of this final year project.
+The dataset was collected retrospectively at a single centre for academic purposes as part of Nadia Kerraouch's final year project.

 ---